wireseo/tp/docs/DeveloperGuide.md

 corresponding `CommandTargetFeature` `Enum` is returned resulting in the corresponding tab selection.

 ### 4.7 Summary Feature
-In this section we will explain how the `Summary Feature` is implemented by going through a sequence diagram.
+In this section we will explain how the Summary Feature is implemented by going through a sequence diagram.

 #### 4.7.1 What is the Summary Feature
-Summary feature refers to the summary string at the top right-hand corner of the Jarvis Graphical User Interface.
-It summarises the ungraded missions and quests, upcoming consultations and mastery checks as well as outstanding tasks.
+Summary Feature refers to the summary string at the top right-hand corner of the Jarvis Graphical User Interface.
+It summarises the ungraded `Missions` and `Quests`, upcoming `Consultations` and `MasteryChecks` as well as outstanding `Tasks`.

 It is always updated at any point in time of using Jarvis.